thegetty/quire-docs/content/resources/install-pc.md

     quire -V
     ```

-    If version number is returned quire-cli was installed correctly
+    If version number is returned quire-cli was installed correctly, you can now leave the directory.

     ```
     cd ~